ArcShahi/RayStalker/README.md

 - Click on object's value and drag them to change.
 - Click 'Save scene' to save the image.
 Will be saved in solution directory.

+Pass `/SUBSYSTEM:WINDOWS` flag  to MSVC's linker to disable the console window.

 ## TODO
 1. Move to GPU
 3. IDK something something.